teetotum/axios-response-mock/README.md

 # axios-response-mock

 The axios-response-mock is intended to be for [axios](https://github.com/axios/axios) what [fetch-mock](https://github.com/wheresrhys/fetch-mock) is for the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The mock can be configured to selectively intercept requests that are made via axios and answer those intercepted requests with prepared mock responses.
-Unmatched requests will -per default- be processed normally.
+Unmatched requests will by default be processed normally.

 axios-response-mock uses the [axios adapter](https://github.com/axios/axios/tree/master/lib/adapters) mechanism.